VitalyVorobyev/chess-rs/crates/chess-corners/README.md

 - Re-exports the main types from `chess-corners-core` (`ChessParams`, `CornerDescriptor`, `ResponseMap`).
 - Provides a unified `ChessConfig` for single-scale and multiscale detection.
 - Adds optional `image::GrayImage` integration and a small CLI binary for batch runs.
-- Exposes pluggable subpixel refiners (`RefinerKind`) so you can choose between center-of-mass (default), Förstner, or saddle-point refinement.
+- Exposes pluggable subpixel refiners (`RefinerKind` via `ChessParams::refiner`) so you can choose between center-of-mass (default), Förstner, or saddle-point refinement.

 ## Examples